-A $5 million settlement has been made between the company and plaintiffs.
+A $5 million settlement is made between the company and plaintiffs.
 This was made resolve the class action against Nationwide Mutual Insurance over claims for robocalls to consumers without their consent.

-If you received telemarketing calls related to Nationwide mutual insurance without your consent between Sept.
+If you received telemarketing calls related to Nationwide mutual insurance without your consent; and the dates were between Sept.
 27, 2012 and Oct.
 15, 2018, you may receive compensation.

 Lead plaintiffs claimed that the company placed advertising calls to them without their consent.
 The Nationwide insurance company uses pre-recorded message to advertise their product.
 Further, according to the Nationwide class action, the company did violation of the Telephone Consumer Protection Act.